 Cookies are the small data sent to the computer when a website is accessed.
-These data are then returned to the web server on the succeeding revisits of the user.
-This helps the website automatically recognize the user everytime it is visited.
+This data is then returned to the web server on the succeeding revisits of the user.
+This helps the website automatically recognize the user every time they visit a given site.

 This article describes the steps to block cookies on common web browsers.

 Please, keep in mind that some websites may require cookies to be enabled in order to work properly.